 Interested in participating?

 MACRO is always interested in encouraging new schools or families to participate.
-If you would like to learn more about this contest, or be on our list to receive our annual notices, please contact Cheryl Jackson at email@example.com.
+If you would like to learn more about this year's contest and how to enter, click here.

 Printed bookmarks are available to schools and libraries throughout the state.
 If you would like copies to hand out, please contact us at firstname.lastname@example.org or call 410-260-3540.